Michigan–Ohio State football rivalry: Early years (1897–1949)

+Former Michigan head coach Fielding H. Yost.

 When Michigan and Ohio State met for the first time in 1897, the Toledo War might conceivably have remained in the memories of some still living, and the unproductive wanderings of two hostile militias might have been used to stoke the rivalry between a few supporters of the two opposing teams.
-The inaugural game, held at Ann Arbor, resulted in a lopsided victory for Michigan, with the Wolverines posting a 34–0 win over Ohio State's Buckeyes.
+The inaugural game, held at Ann Arbor, resulted in a shut-out victory for Michigan, with the Wolverines posting a 34–0 win over Ohio State's Buckeyes.
 The teams did not meet in 1898 or 1899, but played again in 1900.

 The first game foretold a long Michigan winning streak, with Michigan winning or tying every game from 1897 to 1912 and thereby compiling a 12–0–2 record before the contest was postponed for several years.
 The Ohio State Alma Mater "Carmen Ohio" was written on the train ride home to Columbus following the 1902 contest, which saw Ohio State lose to Michigan 86–0.
 The lyrics and melody (Spanish Chant) have remained largely unchanged since its conception.

 Ohio State became a member of the Big Ten in 1912.
 In 1917, Michigan rejoined the conference after a ten-year absence.
 In 1918, the teams played their first conference matchup, with Michigan prevailing 14–0 and lodging its eleventh shutout over the Buckeyes.
 The rivalry has been scheduled annually since then.
 In 1919, the Buckeyes (led by legendary halfback Chic Harley) won their first game in the series, beating the Wolverines 13–3.
 The Buckeyes won the following two contests as well, to bring the series record to 13–3–2.

 Ohio State was the opponent in the dedication game at Michigan Stadium in Ann Arbor.

 Harley's prowess spurred the university to campaign to build a stadium for Ohio State football.
 The stadium was completed in 1922, and the first of many historic games in Ohio Stadium took place on October 21, 1922, the day the stadium was dedicated in Columbus.
 In front of a record 71,000 fans, the Wolverines posted another shutout of the home team Buckeyes, 19–0.
 According to lore, there was a wager on the outcome of this game, and yellow flowers on a blue background still exist today in the upper part of the stadium's rotunda.
 Michigan won the next five games before OSU picked up the final two victories of the decade.
 At the end of the 1920s, the series stood at 19–5–2 in favor of Michigan.